Best holiday books for families to read

 Promo Codes Mean More Books!

-Hot Tip: If you use an Amazon promo code 2018, you can get a bigger bang for your book!
+Hot Tip: If you use an Orbitz hotel promo code, you can save on your holiday travel!

 Favorite holiday books from past generations continue to delight children of all ages today.
 Charles Dickens wrote “A Christmas Carol” in 1843.
 The book went to publication just in time for Christmas that same year.

 Ebenezer Scrooge cares only about himself and his money.
 He dislikes holidays, particularly Christmas.
 He gave poor, overworked Bob Cratchit the day off on Christmas only because it was custom.
 Cratchit received such low wages that the family could not afford treatment for “Tiny Tim,” Cratchit’s seriously ill son.